Elinor Jenkins: Poetry

+Poet and soldier, greeting and good-bye.

 War work and death

 In World War I she was employed in 1917 as a clerk in the Censor's Department in MI5, and was still working when she died.

-She died on 28 February 1920 of influenza during the Spanish flu epidemic, at 38 Mount Ararat Road, Richmond, London, although her home was still listed as Sussex House.
+She died on 28 February 1920 of influenza during the Spanish flu epidemic, in a nursing home at 38 Mount Ararat Road, Richmond; her place of residence was still listed as Sussex House.
 She is buried in Richmond Cemetery next to her brother, Arthur Lewis Jenkins (1892 - 1917), who was also a war poet, together with other members of her family.
 Her funeral service was taken by her uncle, Rev N Llewelyn Jenkins.
 The Western Mail reported her death: "She had only been ill for a fortnight, and her death was quite unexpected.
 She has fallen a martyr to her country's cause, for there is no doubt that her death was hastened, if not caused, by her devotion to her war work at the Censor's Department.
 A host of Welsh people lament the passing of a most talented poetess."